prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Before you pull the trigger on the case of your dreams, make sure that:

-* A. Your graphics card will fit inside the case
+* Your graphics card will fit inside the case
-* B. Your CPU cooler will fit inside the case
+* Your CPU cooler will fit inside the case
-* C. Your case has enough hard drive bays
+* Your case has enough hard drive bays

 * TOC